FredLackey/cicd.sh/UPDATES.md

 * Updated [`PROJECTS.md`](./PROJECTS.md) file to show path names more similar to real-world scenarios.

 * Added [`UPDATES.md`](./UPDATES.md) file to help convey changes more easily to project visitors.

+## March 13, 2022

+* Created an area for example `deploy.sh` files along with the first example for pushing a Dockerized Node app to AWS ECR.